twm/silverberg/README.rst

 Version History
 ===============

+- 0.1.6
+    -  Mitigating a bug where BusyLockError was got even after releasing the lock
 - 0.1.5
     -  Different claim ids are logged when lock is not acquired
     -  Removed logging of intermittent 'Released lock' messages that occurred when